uark-cviu/quantumflake/README.md

 Notes:

-- The classifier checkpoint is required because the pipeline always classifies the cropped detections.
 - `device=cpu` is the safest default for docs.
 Switch to `cuda:0` when your environment is configured for GPU inference.
 - `save_vis=true` is enabled by default in the bundled config.